Rankings

 • International faculty ratio (5%)

-The QS ranking, which casts its net more broadly than the ARWU, also ranks universities by over forty different subjects.
-The order in which the QS and ARWU rankings place universities differs because each bases its measures on a different set of indicators.
-The QS ranking is based mainly on indicators of reputation, whereas the ARWU is based on factual scientific output.
+The QS ranking, which casts its net more broadly than the ARWU, also ranks universities by 55 different subjects.
+The order in which the QS and ARWU rankings place universities differs because they are based on a different set of indicators.
+The ARWU ranking is based on factual scientific output, while the QS ranking also uses indicators on reputation, studentoutcomes and sustainability.

 The Leiden Ranking